 Advocating for Yourself After Getting HIV Meds

 Getting HIV meds by advocating for yourself is a great accomplishment — but the problems may not be over quite yet.
-Teresa Sullivan is another seasoned HIV advocate in Philadelphia who is formerly incarcerated and now trains people living with HIV who have been released from prison or jail to be advocates and peer educators.
+Teresa Sullivan is another seasoned HIV advocate in Philadelphia who was formerly incarcerated and now trains people living with HIV who have been released from prison or jail to be advocates and peer educators.
 Sullivan has also been a co-editor of Prison Health News; she shared one past experience at the pill window, and what she recommends people do if they face obstacles getting their HIV medications while inside.

 "When I went to jail in 2005, one of the biggest problems that I had was at the medication window.
 One day going to get my HIV medications at the window, I looked at the meds in the cup and they were the wrong meds.
 There was one too many of the same meds for my HIV medications, and one med I never saw before.
 This was a big problem because I know that taking the wrong dose of my meds would make me sick – and that med that I never saw before in the cup was not the medication that the doctor ordered for me.